ale-tom/eeg_seizure_cnn_detector/README.md

 and saves each window and its label as a compressed NumPy file.
 Window metadata is recorded in CSV, including channel names.

+*Note*:I chose not to apply artifact removal during the seizure recordings because any attempt to filter out muscle, blink, or cardiac noise risks erasing true ictal features since these artifacts share the same frequency bands and waveforms as genuine epileptic activity, so aggressive cleaning could strip away critical seizure dynamics.

 ```bash
 python scripts/preprocess.py \
   --input_dir data/raw/ \